Donn B. Parker: Memberships

 Parker became active in the Association for Computing Machinery (ACM) in 1954.
 He was elected Secretary of the ACM from 1966 to 1970 while serving on the ACM Council from 1964 to 1974 and was chairman of the professional standards and practices committee for several years.
 In addition, he is a member of the Information Systems Security Association (ISSA) and is a Certified Information Systems Security Professional (CISSP).
 He was the consulting editor and columnist for the Journal of Information Systems Security (Auerbach) from 1994 to 1997.

 Parker was involved with many other organizations.
 He is a grantee of the National Science Foundation, and the US Department of Justice, and was the founder in 1986 (while at SRI International) of the International Information Integrity Institute (I-4) an ongoing confidential service to large, international corporations and governments now owned and operated by KPMG-UK.

 Awards

 In 1992, Parker received the Information Systems Security Association's Individual Achievement Award.
 In 1994, U.S. NIST/NSA awarded him the 1994 National Computer System Security Award and the Aerospace Computer Security Associates named him their Distinguished Lecturer.
 In 1996, he received MIS Infosecurity News' Lifetime Achievement Award.

-In 1998, the Information Security Magazine profiled him as one of the top five “Infosecurity Pioneers,” In 2001 he was named a Fellow of the Association for Computing Machinery “[f]or contributions to information security and professional ethics.”
+In 1998, the Information Security Magazine profiled him as one of the top five “Infosecurity Pioneers,” and he was named to the Information Systems Security Association's Hall of Fame in 2000.
+In 2003, he received (ISC)²'s Harold F. Tipton Lifetime Achievement Award.
+In 2001 he was named a Fellow of the Association for Computing Machinery “[f]or contributions to information security and professional ethics.”